Shay Mitchell Channels Inner Mickey Mouse In Fun Instagram Post

 In just six hours, her gorgeous photo accumulated just shy of 700,000 likes and nearly 2,000 comments.
 Many pointed out how the cherry blossoms in the background were just as beautiful as the actress herself.

-Some also jested that they couldn’t desire whether Shay’s gorgeous complexion or the blossoms in the background were the softest thing in the picture.
+Some also jested that they couldn’t figure out whether Shay’s gorgeous complexion or the blossoms in the background was the softest thing in the picture.

 One Instagram user criticized the actress for deleting and re-uploading the picture because she spelled “cherry” wrong in the caption.